-The Applicant asked the Authority for a list of fee payments, split by financial year, paid by GFG Alliance companies under the Lochaber Smelter Guarantee and Reimbursement Agreement.
+The Applicant asked the Authority for the total fee paid by GFG Alliance companies under the Lochaber Smelter Guarantee and Reimbursement Agreement (GRA), and the dates when these payments were made.
 The Authority withheld the information.

-Following an investigation, the Commissioner found that the Authority had correctly withheld the fee payments, on the basis that disclosure would, or would be likely to, prejudice substantially the effective conduct of public affairs.
+Following an investigation, the Commissioner found that the Authority had correctly withheld the total fee paid, on the basis that disclosure would, or would be likely to, prejudice substantially the effective conduct of public affairs.
+For the dates when the payments were made, the Commissioner found that these had been wrongly withheld under the exemption claimed and required the Authority to disclose this information to the Applicant.